 Companies realize that they can boost employee engagement and productivity through corporate volunteering.
 At the same time, pledging to contribute more to their communities.
-To effectively carry out these programs, businesses need to weigh all the benefits and potential advantages.
+So, what are the specific benefits of employee volunteering programs?

 What is an Employee Volunteering Program (EVP)?

 Employers and HR teams are increasingly prioritizing and investing in many wellness trends in 2021.
 One growing trend is the workplace-based initiative of implementing corporate volunteerism.
 This is also called employee volunteering programs.
 In fact, more than 25% of companies today participate in corporate volunteerism.
 Volunteer programs are a way for employers to participate actively and support their employees in serving their communities.

 Businesses play an integral role in building a thriving community.
 They carry a social responsibility to leave a positive impact.
 Companies can encourage employees by allowing paid time off for volunteering, offering other incentives and rewards, or introducing policies that support employee volunteering.
 For example, voluntary-time-off (VTO) policies define how much time employees get to volunteer during work hours and how they can use that time.